-There are two main types of motivation theory: content and process.
+There are two important types of motivation theory: content and process.
 Content models of motivation focus on what people need in their lives (i.e. what motivates them).
 Process theories look at the psychological and behavioral processes that affect and individual’s motivation.Summary by The World of Work Project

 Motivation Theories: Introduction